janhoon/cadac/memory-bank/progress.md

 - 🔲 Command to export catalog data

 ## Known Issues
-1. SQL parser has issues with source table extraction
+1. No dependency tracking between models (next priority)
-2. Column metadata extraction is incomplete
+2. Schema-based folder organization not implemented
-3. Model descriptions are not correctly parsed in some cases
+3. Terminal UI is not yet implemented
-4. No dependency tracking between models
+4. No execution order planning
-5. Terminal UI is not yet implemented
+5. Limited support for complex SQL constructs
-6. Test failures in parser and discovery components
+6. No cycle detection for model dependencies

 ## Evolution of Project Decisions